skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 #### Step 3: Load data

 Choose the `Load Data into a Table` option, then select your downloaded heart failure CSV.
-Specify an existing database or create a new one for the heart failure data.
+Specify an existing database or create a new one for the heart failure data (we called ours `HEART_FAILURE`).
 Then, select `+ Create a new table` and name it `HEART_FAILURE`.

 Once your find the database, you can load it into your Snowflake account by clicking the Get button on the right-hand side.